rspvsanjay/Text_Summarization/README.md

 The Hindi and English text extaracted from the online webpage can be summarized by this project.
 For hindi text summarization can be done through: https://yss2015000906hindi.herokuapp.com/ and English text can be summarized by  https://yss2015000906.herokuapp.com/ .

 The above research paper can be found by the link : https://link.springer.com/chapter/10.1007/978-3-642-00958-7_74

+The profile of developer can be find in google site by the link: https://sites.google.com/view/sanjay-kumar-gupta-iit-bhu, the updated research work can be seen from this link.